20 Vibrant Spring Flowers That Welcome Warmer Weather

 African Lily

 The African lily (Agapanthus africanus) is hardy in zones 7 through 11.
 These flowers can reach a height of four feet, and their blooms can reach up to eight inches across.
-African lilies are great for rockeries, mixed borders and flower beds.
-It's important to note if you plant them from seeds it will take 3 to 5 years for the plants to produce the first flowers.
+African lilies are great for rockeries, mixed borders, and flower beds.

 Peonies

 Peonies (Paeonia) are hardy in zones 3 through 8, although some gardeners have also had success with them in zones 2 and 9.
 They prefer full sun.
 There are many colors and cultivars to choose from, including peony trees.
-Peonies are drought resistant spring flowers, and they will do well in almost any soil as long as it drains well.
+Peonies are drought-resistant spring flowers, and they will do well in almost any soil as long as it drains well.

 Daffodils

-Daffodils (Narcissus pseudonarcissus) are hardy in zones 3 through 9.
-Blooms range in color from gold to lemon yellow to snowy white.
 Most daffodil bulbs are very tolerant of cold weather; cold temperatures are actually necessary for the formation of the flower buds.
 For this reason, daffodils can't be grown in frost-free regions.

 Cherry Blossoms